Thik-chha/fanpasal-smart-contract/README.md

-# fanpasal-smart-contract
+# FanPasal smart contract
-smart contract for the verification of item qr code in fan pasal
+This is the repo for storing the code of the smart contract being used by Fan Pasal for merchandise verification